What is rbST?

 Administration of rbST helps dairy cows produce more milk for more people.
 When cows are administered rbST, they convert feed into milk more efficiently.
 Cows only produce milk after having a calf, and their milk production usually declines by 60 to 90 days after having the calf.
 If the dairy farmer begins administrating rbST to a cow around day 57 of lactation, the cow can make more milk for a longer period of time.
 With rbST, the average cow can make an extra gallon of milk each day.

 This increase in milk production and efficiency means that milk production can be more environmentally sustainable.
 By using rbST, dairy farmers need fewer cows, less land, less water and even less feed.

 Human growth hormone is very different in structure from bovine growth hormone and bovine rbST.
 The differences in the DNA structure of natural human bST and natural bovine bST means this bovine growth hormone (rbST) cannot work in the human body.

-Some worry that humans could be affected by an increase in the bovine insulin-like growth factor-1 (IGF-1) when using rBST for milk production.
-Though some early studies found a link between IGF-1 and certain tumors, later studies found weaker links and/or failed to confirm those findings.
-According to the U.S. Food and Drug Administration (FDA), studies show that IGF-1 levels in cows using rBST are within the range of levels of IGF-1 found in cows not using rBST.
+Some worry that humans could be affected by an increase in the bovine insulin-like growth factor-1 (IGF-1) when using rbST for milk production.
+Though some early studies found a link between IGF-1 and certain tumors, later studies found weaker links and failed to confirm those findings.
+According to the U.S. Food and Drug Administration (FDA), studies show that IGF-1 levels in cows using rbST are within the range of levels of IGF-1 found in cows not using rbST.

-Certain retailers and dairy companies require that farmers not use rBST on their dairy cows.
-For example, Costco’s “Kirkland” brand does not use milk from rBST cows.
-Companies are often willing to pay a higher price for non-rBST milk.
-But not using rBST means dairy farmers will also produce less milk for human consumption and have lower incomes.
+Certain retailers and dairy companies require farmers to not use rbST on their dairy cows.
+For example, Costco’s “Kirkland” brand does not use milk from rbST cows.
+Companies are often willing to pay a higher price for non-rbST milk.
+But not using rbST means dairy farmers will also produce less milk for human consumption and have lower incomes.

 Learn more about how rBST affects the dairy industry